daisywyh/cremer_tester/README.md

 #### Last output file

 ## 4. Known Issues

 1. `mamba` doesn't seem to work on Apple M1 chip systems
    1. Solution: run this process on something with an x86_64 chip.
 In my case, I ran it on the lab server, which runs on an x86_64 system.
+2. Things get weird when you try to run things on a not completely empty directory?
+   1. That's what the `bowtieFullClean.sh` pipeline is for!

+## 5. Other useful links/readings

+if you're new to Snakemake, I recommend at least giving a cursory glance to the official Snakemake tutorial and documentation, which can be found here: https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html

+Another useful resource might be my personal lab notes, in which I go into much more detail on how I kept everything working which can be found here: https://github.com/daisywyh/DaisyCremerLabNotes